 English language requirements

 You must have competence in English language.
 The most common English Language requirement for international students is IELTS 6.5 (with minimum grade 6.0 in all four components), or equivalent.
+If you are unsure whether you meet the minimum requirements please contact the Malta campus admissions office.

 This school offers programs in: